awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 If you run StarCCM\+ v16 jobs configured to use the embedded IntelMPI, by default the MPI processes are bootstrapped using SSH\.

 Due to a known [Slurm bug](https://bugs.schedmd.com/show_bug.cgi?id=13385) that causes username resolution to be wrong, jobs might fail with an error like `error setting up the bootstrap proxies`\.
+This bug only impacts AWS ParallelCluster versions 3\.1\.1 and 3\.1\.2\.

 To prevent this from occurring, force IntelMPI to use Slurm as MPI boostrap method\.
 Export the environment variable `I_MPI_HYDRA_BOOTSTRAP=slurm` into the job script that launches StarCCM\+, as described in the [IntelMPI official documentation](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-reference-linux/top/environment-variable-reference/hydra-environment-variables.html)\.